-Photo above shows the line-up of 8 C-47A’s from Netherlands East Indies unit which operated alongside RAAF units in the war against Japan.
+Photo above shows the line-up of 8 C-47A’s from the Netherlands East Indies unit which operated alongside RAAF units in the war against Japan.
 Later in the war, also a Dutch Fighter Squadron Nr 120 NEI became operational under RAAF command with Curtiss P-40 Kittyhawks. ( Courtesy Royal Netherlands Air Force, http://www.airpages.ru/eng/ot/raaf_10.shtml)

-In the second action, he flew out without armament (for saving fuel) in his B-25 on a long reconnaissance flight in early 1945.
+In the second act, he flew out without armament (for saving fuel) in his B-25 on a long reconnaissance flight in early 1945.
 His mission was to detect the locations and dimensions of the many scattered Internment camps/ PoW camps and to photograph them.
 He realized that somewhere out there in one of those camps, his wife could be present, maybe even watching the impressive antics of his aircraft as he flashed low overhead.
-Once the camps were mapped for the planning of future rescue operations, the B-25’s started to drop leaflets, announcing the imminent collapse of the Empire.
-The message was clear: Have patience, we are close by.
+Once the camps were mapped for the planning of future rescue operations, the B-25 started to drop leaflets, announcing the imminent collapse of the Empire.
+The message was clear: “have patience, we are close by”.

 Lt.
 Ben Wetters and his wife were reunited shortly after the war, and my friend Ben Jr. and his sister were born in 1948 and 1946.
 The family’s love story seemed set for a peaceful and happy future.
 But tragedy soon struck, a new war started in Indonesia.
 Freedom fighters of TNI (Tentara Nasional Indonesia, the National Army under Sukarno, fighting for Independence) were the new enemy of the Dutch East Indies Army.
 They were well armed with ammo and guns from the Japanese Army.
 Those occupational Forces had surrendered but were left untouched.
 It took weeks before Allied troops arrived to disarm them and resolve the power vacuum.